 - How do I configure Google Scholar for MasseyLink?

 MasseyLink is the "Check for Full Text" button or link that links to a page providing your options for accessing full text.
 It does not guarantee access to full text, but brings together all of the possible locations you may find full text.

 Click the MasseyLink button (or in Google Scholar).
 A page will open offering a menu of options.
 MasseyLink does not guarantee access to full text, but lists the possible locations you may find full text.
 Try the options in order from top to bottom.
-If none work, the Library may not have the item in its collection.
-In these cases, follow the Interlibrary Loan link to get the item from another library.
+If none work, click "The Library will find this item for you."

 Sometimes we have access to the same item in more than one place.
 We list all the links that are available, in case one link fails for some reason.